HEnquist/rubato/README.md

 ### Synchronous resampling

-The synchronous resamplers benefit from the SIMD support of the RustFFT library.
+The synchronous FFT resampler benefits from the SIMD support of the RustFFT library.

 ## Cargo features

-### `fft_resampler`: Enable the FFT based synchronous resamplers
+### `fft_resampler`: Enable the FFT based synchronous resampler

 This feature is enabled by default.
-Disable it if the FFT resamplers are not needed, to save compile time and reduce the resulting binary size.
+Disable it if the FFT resampler is not needed, to save compile time and reduce the resulting binary size.

 ### `log`: Enable logging